Who doesn’t dream of whiling away hours aboard a sunny yacht, navigating earth’s most scenic coves? Marco Mendes was the skipper of such ships.

 Until September 2021, Mendes continued picking up skipper gigs to make ends meet.
 (When we interviewed him, he had just returned from a month in the Greek isles.)
 He spends around 3-5 hours each week running Boats By Owners, but the website is not yet a money-maker.

 Then, in late September, he had a windfall.
-On the strength of his two Airtable-backed websites, he landed a part-time developer job at JungleBee, booking and payments software that operates boat tours in the Caribbean.
+On the strength of his two Airtable-backed websites, he landed a part-time developer job at JungleBee, booking software for tours in the Caribbean.
 The site uses Airtable to run business operations.
 He’s also partnered with a Lisbon condominium manager to build a Taskrabbit-like marketplace that uses Airtable.
 Views are Mendes’ favorite Airtable feature, and he frequently builds workflow integrations with Zapier that start with views.
 Mendes believes venturing further into low-code can streamline even more of his work—through automations and apps.
 “I love how Airtable works,” he says.
 “I see the real power of it.”

 Did he ever anticipate reversing course from sailing into a tech career?
 Not at all.
 “It’s been a journey,” says Mendes.
 “I wasn’t saying to myself—ok, now I’m going into tech.
 I just had time to start asking myself bigger questions.”